boginw/P5/report/4 Iteration 3/HoughCircle detection.md

  Shows the difference between extracting red channel from RGB and YCbCr
 </div>

-Isolating the Cr component allows for a more effective search later on, since only potential circles that are red will be present in the data.

-We do this by utilizing the OpenCV framework; it has a build in converter from RGB to YCrCb, which is a linear transformation, thereby having time and space complexity of $O(n)$, the function used is:[@opencv_image_transformation]

-> $$ Y = 0.299 R + 0.587 G + 0.114 B $$
-> $$ Cb = (B - Y) + delta $$
-> $$ Cr = (R - Y) + delta $$
-> $$ delta = \begin{cases}
-        128 & \quad \text{for 8-bit images}\\
-        32768 & \quad \text{for 16-bit images}\\
-        0.5 & \quad \text{for floating-point images}
-    \end{cases}
-$$
+The conversion is done by utilizing a part of the OpenCV API.

 ### Removing Noise and Apply the Threshold
-As shown in [@fig:step_circle_detection] after isolating the red channel, there still might be elements of red that are not quite red enough to realistically be a speed sign.
-Therefore a threshold is applied, meaning that every pixel is examined and if the value of said pixel is higher than a predefined threshold, that pixel is assigned a value of 255.
-If the pixel's value is lower than the threshold it would be assigned a value of 0.
-Doing so allows for limiting the search algorithm to only calculate realistic candidates for speed signs and not every somewhat red circle.
-Following this threshold-step, a blur is applied to the image.
-This is to remove any remaining noise and to ensure as smooth a circle as possible for the detector to look for.
+As shown in [@fig:step_circle_detection], after isolating the red channel, there still might be elements of red that are not part of a speed sign.
+Therefore a threshold is applied, meaning that every pixel is examined and compared to a predefined threshold.
+Pixels above the threshold are assigned a value of 255, pixels below would be assigned a value of 0.
+Doing so allows for limiting the search algorithm to only calculate probabilistic candidates for speed signs and not every somewhat red object in the picture.
+Following this threshold-step, a blur is applied to the image to remove any remaining noise, and to ensure as smooth a circle as possible for the detector to look for.

 ### Searching for circles
-The last step is to detect the circle, which is done using the OpenCV HoughCircle method.
-This method will detect multiple circles in the picture and return the center points and radii of every detected circle.
-One thing to note is that this results in bounding boxes of perfect circles, which means that if the camera was not pointing in an angle perpendicular to the speed sign, the result of HoughCircle will not be a perfect fit on the detected circle.
+The last step is to detect the circle, which is done using the `HoughCircle` function found in the OpenCV API.
+This function will detect multiple circles in the picture and return the center points and radii of every detected circle.
+One thing to note is the results are assumed to be perfect circles, which might not reflect the actual pixels containing the speed sign, i.e. if the camera was not pointing in an angle perpendicular to the speed sign, the pixels representing the speed sign might be occupying an ellipse.
 This issue will be elaborated on in section [@sec:elliCirc].

-The HoughCircle algorithm is a Hough circle Transform algorithm, which works similarly to Hough line transform.
-However, instead of having an accumulator plane, one would need an accumulator volume with three dimensions: x, y, and the radius.
-Doing so would result in a significant increase in time- and memory-complexity.
-Therefore the OpenCV library avoids this by using a method called Hough gradient method [@LearnOpenCV].
+The algorithm works similarly to Hough line transform.
+However, instead of using a two-dimensional accumulator plane to vote on a linear equation ($y=ax+b$), one would need an accumulator volume with three dimensions (a, b, and radius) to vote on a circle equation ($(x-a)^2+(y-b)^2=r^2$), which is a much more costly operation.
+Therefore the OpenCV library avoids using the accumulator volume, by utilizing Hough gradient method.[@LearnOpenCV]

+The Hough gradient method works by first performing a Canny edge detection on the image, which identifies relevant edge pixels.
+Then, for all non-zero pixels, a line, denoted by a local gradient, is incremented in the accumulator.
+The local gradient used to denote this line is calculated using the Sobel $x$- and $y$-derivatives. [@LearnOpenCV]
+The concept is visualized on [@fig:points_on_gradient_slope].

 ![Illustrative example of how the Hough gradient method increments all point on the slope](report/assets/pictures/gradient_of_circle.pdf){#fig:points_on_gradient_slope}

-The Hough gradient method works by first performing a Canny edge detection on the image; then, for all non-zero pixels, the local gradient is calculated using the Sobel x- and y-derivatives.
-The slope of the local gradient denotes a line on which every point within a specified upper and lower bound is incremented in the accumulator; the concept is visualized on [@fig:points_on_gradient_slope].
-Simultaneously, the location of all the non-zero pixels are noted.
-All the candidates for center points are then selected by them exceeding a given threshold, and being larger than all of their neighbors, due to this method yielding multiple center points for the same circle, therefore restricting to only the biggest in the neighboorhood allows for more precise results.
-The list of candidates is then sorted from highest to lowest on their accumulator value.
-The radius is then calculating by yet again looking at all the non-zero pixels, and calculating the Euclidean distance from every non-zero pixel to the center candidate.
-Starting from the smallest distance, to the center candidate, to the maximum radius, a radius is selected that best fit the non-zero pixels.
-If a center has sufficient support form the non-zero pixels on the detected edge and is not too close to a center already identified, it is allowed.
-Otherwise, it should get removed.
-The reason one looks at the distance between the center candidates to decide which to keep, is a logical step.
-If two circles are identified, but the center of $circle_2$ lies within the area of $circle_1$ then the chance is that $circle_2$ is merely a subsection of $circle_1$, since the candidates with most support from the edges are sorted first [@LearnOpenCV].
+After denoting a line, the location of that edge pixel is stored.
+All the candidates for center points are then selected by comparing their accumulator plane value to a threshold value.
+Due to this method possibly yielding multiple center points for the same circle, restricting to only the biggest in a given neighboorhood allows for less duplicated circles amongst the results. [@LearnOpenCV]

+The newly formed list of candidates is then sorted from highest to lowest accumulator value.
+The circle radius for each candidate is then calculated by firstly looking at all the edge pixels and calculating the Euclidean distance from edge pixel to center candidate.
+Then, starting with the smallest distance between edge-pixel and center candidate, going up to the largest distance, a radius is selected to best fit the following criterion: having the largest possible amount of edge pixels, at the lowest possible radius length. [@LearnOpenCV]